mikolul/Graph-Editor-Show-Selected-F-Curve-Keyframes/README.md

     - Click `Install...` and select the downloaded file
     - Enable the addon
 3. Save Preferences
-4. (Optional) If you want to assign a hotkey for toggling, go to:
+4. (Optional) If you want to assign a hotkey, go to:
     - `Edit` -> `Preferences` -> `Keymap` -> `Graph Editor` -> `Graph Editor Generic`
     - Click `Add new`
     - Set Identifier from `none` to `graph.toggle_only_show_selected`